 The first thing Charlie recommends considering is timing.
 Typically, when you’re going out and building something organically you have to ask yourself a couple of key questions – first, how much time am I willing to invest here?
 Do I need to make this move quickly, or do I have the time to execute it?
 Next, you must evaluate your capabilities.
 Do you have to the talent needed to pursue organic growth in a particular sector?
 Or do you need to acquire the capabilities?

 Ultimately not all revenue growth is created equally.
 And your primary objective is to increase shareholder value, so you must understand which is the best way.
-If you need more help, consider downloading our 10th annual workbook, How to Make Your Number in 2017.
-It’s your roadmap to the consistent and predictable revenue growth.
+If you want more help replicating Charlie’s success, here is an that will help you understand if you have a chance at success.
+Take the Revenue Growth Diagnostic test and rate your sales strategy against SBI’s sales and marketing strategy.